-Your retirement will require substantial funds that cannot be accomplished by merely panic saving for a handful of years before your retirement.
+Your retirement will require substantial funds that cannot be accomplished by merely panic saving for a handful of years before.
 Unfortunately, for the majority of people, saving enough money to have the retirement that they desire may be something that they will never achieve.
 Here’s why:

 Procrastination is the key player in preventing many from being able to retire.
 We can all find reasons to postpone commencing our savings plans and these excuses are not common.
 For example, many of us are in denial about aging, choosing to believe that we will be forever young and that retirement is not our inevitable future.